BiswasJishnu/Vampire-Terminal-Theme/README.md

 ```

-> The custom linux icon is nothing but an glymph peresent in the Hack Font .
+> * The custom linux icon is nothing but an glymph peresent in the Hack Font .
-> Here are some popular glymphs feel free to copy them .
-You can find all the glpmphs in your font with the help of any glymph viewer
+> * Here are some popular glymphs feel free to copy them .
+> * Glymps might not be visible due to the browser however you can easily find all the glpmphs in your font with the help of any glymph viewer

 ```html
                       